28 Nosler Ballistics From All Major Ammunition Manufacturers

 Weatherby 28 Nosler 180 grain VLD Hunting Ballistics Chart

-Administrative Note: The information above comes from the manufacturer.
-The actual ballistics obtained with your firearm can vary considerably from the advertised ballistics.
+Note: The information above comes from ammo manufacturers.
+Actual ballistics obtained with your firearm can vary considerably from advertised ballistics.
 Also, ballistics can vary from lot to lot with the same brand and type load.
-When manufacturer ballistic data were unavailable, ballistics were calculated using a ballistics calculator.
+When manufacturer ballistic data were unavailable, they were calculated using a ballistics calculator.

 28 Nosler Trajectory Chart